 =SUMIF(E5:E16,C18,C5:C16)

-- For the first solution, simply select all the cells you want to change the format.
+- Select all the cells you want to change the format.

-- For the second solution, we created a new column titled “Converted to Number” in column F.
+- Create a new column titled “Converted to Number” in column F.

 - Put the following formula in cell F5 and use the Fill Handle tool for the rest of the values: